Tajik language

-By way of Early New Persian, Tajik, like Iranian Persian and Dari Persian, is a continuation of Middle Persian, the official religious and literary language of the Sasanian Empire (224–651 CE), itself a continuation of Old Persian, the language of the Achaemenids (550–330 BC).
+By way of Early New Persian, Tajik, like Iranian Persian and Dari Persian, is a continuation of Middle Persian, the official administrative, religious and literary language of the Sasanian Empire (224–651 CE), itself a continuation of Old Persian, the language of the Achaemenid Empire (550–330 BC).

-Tajik is one of the two official languages of Tajikistan, the other being Russian as the official interethnic language.
-In Afghanistan (where the Tajik minority forms the principal part of the wider Persophone population), this language is less influenced by Turkic languages, is regarded as a form of Dari, and as such, has co-official language status.
-The Tajik of Tajikistan has diverged from Persian as spoken in Afghanistan and Iran due to political borders, geographical isolation, the standardisation process and the influence of Russian and neighbouring Turkic languages.
+Tajiki is one of the two official languages of Tajikistan, the other being Russian as the official interethnic language.
+In Afghanistan, this language is less influenced by Turkic languages and is regarded as a form of Dari, which has co-official language status.
+The Tajiki Persian of Tajikistan has diverged from Persian as spoken in Afghanistan and even more from that of Iran due to political borders, geographical isolation, the standardisation process and the influence of Russian and neighbouring Turkic languages.
 The standard language is based on the northwestern dialects of Tajik (region of the old major city of Samarqand), which have been somewhat influenced by the neighbouring Uzbek language as a result of geographical proximity.
 Tajik also retains numerous archaic elements in its vocabulary, pronunciation, and grammar that have been lost elsewhere in the Persophone world, in part due to its relative isolation in the mountains of Central Asia.

 Name

 Up to and including the nineteenth century, speakers in Afghanistan and Central Asia had no separate name for the language and simply regarded themselves as speaking Farsi, which is the endonym for the Persian language.
-The term Tajik, derived from the Persian for "foreigner", was an exonym used by Turkic speakers to refer to Persian speakers (the word Tat has a similar origin), although it has been adopted by the speakers themselves.
-For the most of the 20th century, its name was rendered in the Russian spelling of Tadzhik.
+The term Tajik derives from Persian, although it has been adopted by the speakers themselves.
+For most of the 20th century, its name was rendered in the Russian spelling of Tadzhik.

 In 1989, with the growth in Tajik nationalism, a law was enacted declaring Tajik the state (national) language, with Russian being the official language (as throughout the Union).
 In addition, the law officially equated Tajik with Persian, placing the word Farsi (the endonym for the Persian language) after Tajik.
 The law also called for a gradual reintroduction of the Perso-Arabic alphabet.

 In 1999, the word Farsi was removed from the state language law.